DSPN/DataStaxDay/labs/Lab 7 - Graph.md

 ![](./img/lab7_create_notebook.png)

-Run gremlin to create the graph schema:
+Run Gremlin to create the graph schema:

-Copy and paste from schema.groovy under <DSE-Graph-For-Fun git project install directory> into your Studio gremlin box. as shown below.
+Copy and paste from schema.groovy under "DSE-Graph-For-Fun git project install directory" into your DataStax Studio's Gremlin box as shown below.

 ![](./img/lab7_create_schema.png)

 Click the real-time play button to execute.
 When it finishes, hit the schema button at the top right of Studio.
+It should look like the following graph diagram.

 ![](./img/lab7_schema_graph.png)

-##### Download a bunch of data files and load them into the graph database
+##### Download the required data files and load them into your graph database
 ```
 cd ~/DSE_Graph
 cd <datastax loader install directory>